Camiel023/Group-24-DIYacousticcamera/README.md

 # acousticcamera-group24

-Welcome to the README
+Welcome to the README.
+Below you'll find how to navigate this repository.

-* Notulen file
+* Looking for the minutes file? --> code --> minutes_group_24.txt
-* Planning
+* Looking for the planning? --> projects --> Planning
-* Samenvattingen - latex
-* Code voor DAS
+* Looking for the summary of our literature? --> TBA
+* Looking for the code for our data-analysis? --> TBA
+* Looking for our data? --> TBA